At Noak Bridge Primary School we follow the National Curriculum for English, in discreet, daily lessons.

 Everyone at Noak Bridge recognises reading as one of the most important skills that children can develop.
 Reading allows children to learn knowledge for themselves, and in the 21st Century an interest and ability in reading is sometimes all that is needed for us to unlock a wealth of information.
 It is an essential part of our everyday lives, but it is also a thoroughly enjoyable activity.

-Alongside these skills to decode words, children are taught tricky words (words that don’t lend themselves to decoding rules) e.g. the.
-Comprehension and vocabulary are taught throughout topics, shared stories and reading sessions.
+Alongside the skills to decode words, children are taught tricky words (words that don’t lend themselves to decoding rules) e.g. the.
+Comprehension and vocabulary skills are taught throughout topics, shared stories and reading sessions.

 The school reading scheme has been organised to reflect the sounds taught through the Phonics Bug Club scheme.
 It incorporates a variety of books from various published reading schemes.
 The books are banded into colours which reflect the progression of sounds and words taught.
 Initially, the children will take home phonics reading books and will be able to select a challenge book from the appropriately coloured band to share with parents/carers.
 It is expected that the children will progress through these colour bands as their exposure to different sounds increases.
 Upon completing the book band colour scheme, the children will progress onto the banding system that the school have implemented to cater for their KS2 pupils.